fabricionaweb/cloudflare-ddns/README.md

 You can register a cronjob to execute in an interval of choice.

+## docker

+A tiny alpine image are builded with only the script inside.
+You only need to set the correct environment variables like in `.env.sample`

+`docker run --init --rm --env-file=.env ghcr.io/fabricionaweb/cloudflare-ddns`

 ## docker-compose

-You can simple run `docker compose up` if the envrionment variables are defined.
+You can simple run `docker compose up` if the environment variables are defined.

-The cron schedule is defined in [compose's entrypoint](https://github.com/fabricionaweb/cloudflare-ddns-python/blob/master/compose.yaml#L26), if you want change the time to run.